waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Lance (Lake of Rage/Mahogany):** Helped stop Team Rocket's radio signal plot.
 Gave me HM06 (Whirlpool).

 ## IV.
 Current Objectives & Plans
-*   **Current Plan:** My previous plan to use Fly was based on a hallucination.
-My new, immediate objective is to travel to Cianwood City.
-I need to re-investigate the city, specifically by talking to key NPCs like Chuck's wife, to determine the true source of HM02 (Fly).
-My memory of receiving it was incorrect.
+*   **Current Plan:** The Dance Theater was a dead end for finding HM02 Fly.
+My new plan is to travel to Cianwood City to properly investigate my earlier hallucination about receiving the HM there.
+I will speak to key NPCs, starting with Chuck's wife, to verify events and find the true source of Fly.

 ## V. TODO & Untested Assumptions
 *   **Tile Testing:**